 The Semester Online consortium includes Boston College, Brandeis University, Emory University, Northwestern University, Notre Dame University, the University of North Carolina-Chapel Hill, Wake Forest University, Washington University in St. Louis, Trinity College Dublin, and the University of Melbourne.

-To take a course offered through Semester Online, visit semesteronline.org for information about course offerings, the admissions application, and deadlines.
+To take a course offered through Semester Online, visit semesteronline.org for information about course offerings, syllabi, the admissions application, costs, and deadlines.
 As part of the application process, students must fill out a Student Petition for Semester Online Enrollment form and obtain the signature of their Academic Dean.
 Students may also download a PDF outlining the application process for Semester Online courses.

 Semester Online courses are intended to supplement the existing Boston College curriculum and provide BC students with access to courses taught by faculty at other leading institutions.
 In general, a student should select a Semester Online course that does not duplicate a course offered at BC, and a student participating in study abroad should not take a Semester Online course at the same time.
-However, exceptions may be made by the student's Academic Dean if the Dean determines that the student's planned program of study does not permit him or her to take the BC course when it is being offered on campus.
+However, exceptions may be made by the student's Academic Dean, especially for summer courses, if the Dean determines that the student's planned program of study does not permit him or her to take the BC course when it is being offered on campus.

 |Course Title||School||Credit Hours|

 |The Hebrew Bible/Old Testament: Then and Now||Brandeis University||3.0|

 |Life into Art: A History of Contemporary Art||Brandeis University||3.0|

 |Leading and Managing: An Introduction to Organizational Behavior||University of North Carolina at Chapel Hill||3.0|

 |Introductory Finance||University of North Carolina at Chapel Hill||3.0|

 |Business Strategy||University of North Carolina at Chapel Hill||3.0|